v-julia/compare_trees_RF/README.md

   -tree2 TREE2, --tree2 TREE2
                         Path to phylogenetic tree in nwk or nexus format -method METHOD, --method METHOD
-                        Method for determining recombinant forms. 'subtrees', 'bipartitions' or 'all' -pthr POSTERIOR_THRESHOLD, --posterior_threshold POSTERIOR_THRESHOLD
+                        Method for determining recombinant forms. 'subtrees', 'bipartitions' or 'all'.
+If method==all, outputs a table with numbers of coinciding partitions and subtrees, and ages of RFs half-lives -thr POSTERIOR_THRESHOLD, --posterior_threshold POSTERIOR_THRESHOLD
                         Threshold for posterior values of nodes to count.
 Ranges from 0 to 1.
-  -bthr BOOTSTRAP_THRESHOLD, --bootstrap_threshold BOOTSTRAP_THRESHOLD
+  -thr2 THRESHOLD2, --threshold2 THRESHOLD2
-                        Threshold for bootstrap values of branches to count (for 'bipartitions' method).
-Ranges from 0 to 100.
+                        Threshold for bootstrap values or posterior values of branches to count (for 'bipartitions' method).
+Bootstrap values range from 0 to 100.
+Posterior probabilities range from 0 to 1 -out OUTPUT_DIR, --output_dir OUTPUT_DIR
+                        Path to output directory
 ```